-Finally, efficacy has been shown by taking only 750mg of calcium from AlgaeCal®, instead of the 1,200mg of “rock” calcium found in most supplements.
+Finally, efficacy can be achieved with only 750mg of calcium from AlgaeCal®, instead of the 1,200mg of “rock” calcium found in most supplements.

-MenaQ7®: The Only Clincially Studied Vitamin K2 for Bone and Cardiovascular Health Benefits.
+MenaQ7®: Scientifically Backed Vitamin K2 for Bone and Cardiovascular Health Benefits

 Recent research has shown vitamin K2 is a very important nutrient with its most important function being helping to keep calcium in your bones and out of your arteries.